MarcosZyk/gem5/src/mem/cache/prefetch/README.fetch_directed.md

 The Fetch Directed Prefetcher is an instruction prefetcher that coordinates between the CPU fetch stage and the cache prefetcher to improve instruction prefetching.
 It implements the architecture shown in Figure 1 of the design document.

+Instruction supply is a crucial component of processor performance.
+Instruction prefetching has been proposed as a mechanism to help reduce instruction cache misses, which in turn can help increase instruction supply to the processor.

+This architecture uses a decoupled branch predictor and instruction cache, so the branch predictor can run ahead of the instruction cache fetch.
+In addition, it examines marking fetch blocks in the branch predictor that are kicked out of the instruction cache, so branch predicted fetch blocks can be accurately prefetched.
+Finally, it models the use of idle instruction cache ports to filter prefetch requests, thereby saving bus bandwidth to the L2 cache.

 ## Architecture Components

 1. **PIQ (Prefetch Instruction Queue)**: Stores prefetch candidates from the CPU fetch stage.